UBC-Thunderbots/Software/docs/workflow.md

 [https://mtlynch.io/human-code-reviews-2/](https://mtlynch.io/human-code-reviews-2/)

 ## Example Workflow

 We find our workflow is best explained by walking through an example.
 We're assuming you have already cloned the repository and set up your git remotes.
 If not, check out our [Getting the Code](software-setup.md#getting-the-code) instructions first and then come back.

-This example incorporates information from the previous sections on [Issue and Project Tracking](workflow-and-conventions.md#issue-and-project-tracking), and [the Git Workflow](workflow-and-conventions.md#git-workflow).
+This example incorporates information from the previous sections on [Issue and Project Tracking](#issue-and-project-tracking), and [the Git Workflow](#git-workflow).
 Make sure you have read those sections first.
 This example skips over some of the smaller details.

 We are also assuming all the work done here is in your fork of the repository.

 Let's pretend our goalie strategy isn't that great.
 You have noticed that and suggested we improve it.
 Here's what your workflow would likely look like, from start to finish.
 We will pretend your name is Bob.

 1. Create a new Issue for the goalie strategy if it doesn't already exist
-   1. Since this is more of a new feature than a bug, you would use the "Feature Request" Issue template
    2. Let's pretend this is `Issue #23`
-   3. Add the Issue to the appropriate Milestone, if applicable
    4. Add relevant tags to your Issue.
-In this case, likely "Software" and "Enhancement"
+In this case, likely "Enhancement"
 2. Create a new branch from `upstream/master`, called `bob/create_new_goalie_strategy`
    1. `git fetch upstream`
-   2. `git checkout -b bob/create_new_goalie_strategy -t upstream/master`
+   2. `git checkout -b bob/create_new_goalie_strategy upstream/master`
 3. Make your changes
    1. As you make changes and come across new information / challenges, it is good to update the Issue you are working on to document these new changes or requirements.
 Updating our progress on the ticket also helps other know how your work is going.
       1. `git commit -m "Improved the goalie's positioning during corner kicks, to block shots near the edge of the net"`